Best Practices for Opening a Sports Training Academy

 For more specific interview questions that will help you identify which coaches are a great fit for your business, you can also check out our blog that outlines 8 questions you should be asking.

-3. Implement structured training programs
+3. Implement a sports training academy program

 It’s important to consider various elements associated with athlete development as you design your training program.
 Technical skill, strength, conditioning, mobility, and sport psychology are just a few of the training elements that you may need to incorporate.
 Not all athletes will come in with the same knowledge, strength, or coordination so creating a handful of base programs with specific goals in mind is a great place to start.
 It also gives you the ability to create modifications based on athlete needs without completely deviating from your core movements or exercises.

-Athletes are trusting you with a part of their sports journey’s.
-Spending time designing and implementing a well-thought out training program to help them achieve their goals is a fun part of the process.
+Athletes are trusting you with a part of their sports journeys.
+Spending time designing and implementing a well-thought-out training program to help them achieve their goals is a fun part of the process.

 Related: Why We Built Athlete Progression Tracking